 There’s also a plunge pool on the rooftop, though it wasn’t open yet during our stay in late May (perhaps this is why we weren’t charged the laughable $19 a day “resort fee” that Expedia mentions?).
 While looking for a spot nearby for drinks with friends, we also discovered that the bar closed at the bafflingly early hour of 8pm

-The small part of the rooftop that was open didn’t carry through as well with the hotel’s immersive aesthetic, and at any rate was too crammed with people to photograph.
+The small part of the rooftop that was open didn’t carry through as well with the hotel’s immersive aesthetic, and at any rate was too crammed with people to take any attractive photos.
 There was a roped-off seating area to one side with tables that could be reserved, and the rest was first come, first serve.

 Given all of the above, perhaps they’re still working out the kinks.
 At this point, I’d recommend taking a quick jaunt up to the roof to check out the views, just don’t waste your money on the perfunctorily served and mediocre $20 drinks.

 Reaching the end, I feel like I’ve criticized enough that I should reiterate that we really did enjoy our stay!
 It’s a gorgeous hotel, and I wouldn’t hesitate to recommend it–just be sure its limitations fit well with your travel plans.